- Pick between a beautiful river or forest for your guided hike in Oslo

-- Hike Pulpit Rock and Kjerag, two of Norway's natural landmarks
+- Snap photos of Pulpit Rock and Kjerag, two of Norway's best landmarks

 |Day 1||Arrive in Oslo||Oslo|